oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

      1. Click the "Middleware" button.

-     1. Click one of "weblogic", "weblogic_cpu", "fmw-infrastructure_cpu", etc,
+     1. Click one of "weblogic", "weblogic_cpu", "fmw-infrastructure_cpu", or such,
         depending in your [image type](#understand-oracle-container-registry-images).

-        For example: If you are following the operator quick start sample (which uses "weblogic" GA images), then click the "weblogic" link.
+        For example: If you are following the operator Quick Start guide (which uses "weblogic" GA images), then click the "weblogic" link.

      1. Follow the prompts to sign in with your SSO and accept the terms.